-In a nutshell, our system uses first-order logic to express claim families (See Appendix A for more details), and uses the semantic games of first-order logic formulas defined by Hintikka's Game-Theoretic-Semantics [25] (See Appendix B for more details).
+In a nutshell, our system uses first order logic to express claim families (See Appendix A for more details), and uses the semantic games of first order logic formulas defined by Hintikka's Game-Theoretic-Semantics [20] (See Appendix B for more details).

-To ensure that claims are never forced on users, our system uses labs.
+To ensure that claims are never forced on users our system uses labs.
 Labs define special interest groups of users.
 A lab is created by an owner (one kind of users) and consists of a family of claims.
-Scholars (another kind of user) choose to join the labs they find interesting.
+Scholars (another kind of users) choose to join the labs they find interesting.
 The system only allocates users to SGs of claims from the labs they joined.
 This enhances the users' experience while participating in SGs (CONCERN 8) and guarantees that users are never at a disadvantage regardless of the method used to chose the underlying claims for SGs (CONCERN 1.a).

 Rather than making scholars participate in SGs directly, the CIM in our system makes users participate in Contradiction-Agreement Games (CAGs).
 Although CAGs are composed of SGs, CAGs can be played by two players taking the same position on the underlying claims.
-This enhances the users' experience (CON-CERN 9).
-Furthermore, CAGs are specifically designed to provide a fair evaluation (CONCERN 1.b) and to identify potentially correct contributions (CONCERN 5).
+This enhances the users' experience (CONCERN 9).
+Furthermore, CAGs are specifically designed to provide fair evaluation (CONCERN 1.b) and to identify potentially correct contributions (CONCERN 5).
 CAGs are described in Section 3.2.
 Currently, our system has a per-lab CIM.
-Lab owners are required to provide their CIM mechanisms, e.g., to match scholars with close enough strength.
+Lab owners are required to provide their CIM mechanisms taking into account to match scholars with close enough strength.
 This is critical to enhance the users' experience (CONCERN 10) and fairness (CONCERN 3).

 Our system uses an algorithm to evaluate the users' strength as fairly as possible.
 Our algorithm is designed to address the fairness concerns (CONCERN 2,3).
 The algorithm is described in Section 3.3.
 To estimate crowd beliefs, our system uses a simple formula that is presented in Section 3.4.
 To discourage "cheating" (CONCERN 4,6), our system relies on anonymity.
-Currently, our system does not provide a mechanism for cleaning the contributions database (CONCERN 7) nor any encouragement and retention schemes (CONCERN 11) other than the fun that scholars get from participating in SGs.
+Currently, our system does not provide a mechanism for cleaning the contributions database